 Local actors and producers have cast a big-screen heavyweight to highlight the city’s film industry to potential new productions.

-Local filmaker Pete Dillon and Ottawa-born actor Dan Aykroyd on the set of We Work Ottawa.
+Actors Pete Dillon and Ottawa-born Dan Akroyd on the set of We Work Ottawa.

 Ottawa-born actor Dan Aykroyd, whose resume includes classics such as Caddyshack II and that Heritage Minute remembering the Avro Arrow - as well as better-known films such as Ghostbusters and The Blues Brothers - was in town for a weekend in March to shoot a short promotional video.